-[18:12] Like we saw in our first reading on the day of the Lord, you know, the sun, moon and stars will be all affected.
-The seas roaring, tsunamis everywhere, the heavens shaking, people fainting.
+And they are big.
+Like we saw in our first reading on the day of the Lord.
+You know, the sun, moon and stars will be all affected.
+The seas roaring, tsunamis everywhere.

-It'll be like things we've never seen before and at that time, verse 27, the Son of Man will come with great glory and power to judge the living and the dead.
+The heavens shaking, people fainting.
+It'll be like things we've never seen before.
+And at that time, verse 27, the son of man will come with great glory and power to judge the living and the dead.

-Now we don't know when these cataclysmic signs will appear with Jesus' return.
+Now, we don't know when these cataclysmic signs will appear with Jesus' return.
 He's already told us that.
 But the moment we begin to see the signs, I suspect it's going to be too late.

-I wonder if this is part of the way that God will make his return unmissable because everyone in the world will know something's about to happen.
+[18:54] I wonder if this is part of the way that God will make his return unmissable because everyone in the world will know something's about to happen.
 Which is why people faint with fear of what's coming on the world.

 Judgment, which will be worse than Jerusalem's.
-But for us who believe, we need not faint with fear but lift up our heads with joy because after Jesus judges comes our full redemption with resurrection bodies and new world where there'll be no more disasters or death.
+But for us who believe, we need not faint with fear, but lift up our heads with joy.
+Because after Jesus judges, comes our full redemption with resurrection bodies.

-[19:30] And Jesus reinforces this idea with a parable.
-In verse 29, he told them this parable, look, the fig tree and all the trees where they sprout leaves, you can see for yourselves and know that summer is near.
+A new world.
+Where there'll be no more disasters or death.
+And Jesus reinforces this idea with a parable.

+In verse 29, he told them this parable.
+Look, the fig tree and all the trees where they sprout leaves, you can see for yourselves and know that summer is near.
 Even so, when you see these things happening, you know that the kingdom of God is near.

-Now, leaves of a fig tree in Israel often sprout, well, they can sprout very late spring but often early summer.
+Now, leaves of a fig tree in Israel often sprout, well, they can sprout very late spring, but often early summer.
 And if they're sprouting in early summer, how close is summer?
-It's here, isn't it? that's how close it is.

-The point is that there are signs of the end, both the end of the temple and end of the world but when they come, the judgment will be so close, it's basically too late.
+[20:06] It's here, isn't it?
+That's how close it is.
+The point is that there are signs of the end, both the end of the temple and end of the world.
+But when they come, the judgment will be so close, it's basically too late.